 A B.A.
-(Bachelor of Arts) degree and a B.S.
-(Bachelor of Science) degree are both Bachelor’s degrees requiring a minimum of four years of undergraduate education, so what is the difference between the two?
+(Bachelor of Arts) degree and a BS degree (Bachelor of Science) are both Bachelor’s degrees requiring a minimum of four years of undergraduate education, so what is the difference between BA and BS degree?

 As many students embark on their journey through post-secondary education they have to decide what type of degree they are seeking and why.
 There are hundreds of options for degree emphasis and they fall under one of two categories either a B.A. or a B.S.
 Oftentimes students decide on a college major without even considering the category that major falls under.
-While both may be four-year undergraduate degrees there is a difference.
+While both may be four-year undergraduate degrees there is a difference between BA and BS.
 To fully understand the scope of the differences look at what the focus of each degree provides.

 What is a Bachelor of Arts degree?